VivekVinushanth/org.wso2.carbon.identity.oauth.ciba/README.md

+# org.wso2.carbon.identity.oauth.ciba
+* The component which provides the extensibility for WSO2-IS to support CIBA flow.

 ## Reason for Implementation
 * In all of the flows initiated by the RP[Relying Party-client App] in regard to  OpenID Connect Authentication flow, the end-user interaction from the consumption device is required and are based on HTTP redirection mechanisms.